-CMU 15-458/858B (Spring 2019)
+CMU 15-458/858 (Spring 2021)

 Submission Instructions.
-Please submit your solutions to the exercises (whether handwritten, LaTeX, etc.) as a single PDF file by email to Geometry.Collective@gmail.com.
-This email must also contain the .zip file for your coding solution.
+Please submit your solutions to the exercises (whether handwritten, LaTeX, etc.) as a single PDF file to the course Gradescope.
 Scanned images/photographs can be converted to a PDF using applications like Preview (on Mac) or a variety of free websites (e.g., http://imagetopdf.com).
-Your submission email must include the string DDG19A2 in the subject line.
 Your graded submission will (hopefully!) be returned to you at least one day before the due date of the next written assignment.

 Grading.
 Please clearly show your work.
 Partial credit will be awarded for ideas toward the solution, so please submit your thoughts on an exercise even if you cannot find a full solution.
-Note that you are required to complete only TWO exercises from each of sections 1, 2, 3, and 4!
-(8 problems total.)
-You are of course welcome to do more. :-)